-To implement a text-messaging service (WelTel) for HIV medication adherence in addition to other healthcare conditions at clinical sites across Kenya.
+To implement a text-messaging service (WelTel) for HIV medication adherence in addition to other healthcare conditions at clinical sites in the Northern Arid Lands of Kenya.
+2000 patients enrolled in the original pilot are still receiving SMS support.

 To determine whether the WelTel intervention can improve retention in care among HIV-infected individuals who are not yet taking antiretroviral medication.